The Riddle of the Stinson: Production

 Jim Conway wrote a memorable harmonica music score.
 According to one critic "the harmonica overlays shots of the mist-shrouded rainforest, personalising the bush, giving it a haunting, threatening quality, and a sense of isolation."
+Conways brother, Mic Conway has a short walk on walk off role early in the film.
+Both Conways found fame in the seventies in their off beat band Capt Matchbox.

+The movie marked a return to leading roles in Australian films for Jack Thompson.

 Reception

 The show earned 26 ratings points on its premiere, coming second on its night to a John Farnham Age of Reason concert at World Expo.
 According to The Sydney Morning Herald "this was an excellent performance by the Stinson, which had been widely regarded in the industry as flying against impossible odds."